richarddubay/coe-training/lesson-5-server/lesson-5.4-middleware/lesson.md

 ## Using Middleware with Specific Routes

 There is also a way to add a middleware to a specific route.
-To do that, instead of doing `app.use(whateverRoute)` you would do `whateverRoute.use(middleware)`.
+To do that, instead of doing `app.use(whateverRoute)` you would add an extra parameter to your `app.use` call that specifies the middleware to use.

-To see this in action, we could type out something like `app.use("/comic_books", testMiddleware, comicBookRouter)` and we should still get the same behavior as before.
+To see this in action, we could type out something like `app.use("/comic_books", exampleMiddleware, comicBookRouter)` and we should still get the same behavior as before.

 ## Auth Middleware